qscat/qscat/docs/source/manual/tabs/automator.rst

 ``<uncertainty_field_name>`` ``Double``
 ============================ ==========

 Without the automator, the ``date`` and ``uncertainty`` fields can be manually added on the :menuselection:`Attribute Table` of the shoreline input layer.
-Basically, this means that the user is responsible for selecting the attribute data type.
+Basically, this means that you are responsible for selecting the attribute data type.
 To check full details about shorelines layer, please refer to the :ref:`preparing_the_shoreline_vectors`.

 Baseline
 ========